davekinkead/big-data-and-democracy/first_draft.md

 Many-to-Many                        Utopian Internet

 The most basic form of political communication is interpersonal discussion, which requires no additional technology to mediate it and only requires the willingness of each citizen to engage in political debate.
 This includes both the one-to-one communication of two people having a political discussion and the one-to-few communication of someone presenting her views to a group.
 The historical ideal of this is the *agora* (marketplace) of ancient democratic Athens.
 Citizenship in ancient Athens was of course highly restricted, so that the majority of the city's population would be hidden nodes in the communication network.
-These messages may be transient or static, depending on whether it is recorded.
-Consider the speeches of Demothenes as an example: the orations themselves are transient, and his message is transmitted directly to his audience.
+These messages may be ephemeral or static, depending on whether it is recorded.
+Consider the speeches of Demothenes as an example: the orations themselves are ephemeral, and his message is transmitted directly to his audience.
 Written records of these speeches, either made by Demosthenes himself or members of his audience, place the message in a static form that may be communicated to others.

 The increasing accessibility of the printing press made it easier for a larger group of people to widely distribute political messages.
 A wider range of politically active citizens, outside of the state itself and the wealthy, could now distribute messages to geographically dispersed audiences.
-The historical ideal of this is the Federalist papers, a collection of articles appearing in various New York newspapers in support of the proposed Constitution for the future United States.

 The development of broadcast mass media, radio and television, allows messages to be conveyed to large numbers of people instanteously.
-Broadcast mass media is transient to its audience unless it is recorded.
+Broadcast mass media is ephemeral to its audience unless it is recorded.

 The Internet was also promoted as an egalitarian tool for political communication.